unstoppabledomains/dev-docs/snippets/_res-lib-error-intro.md

 - Resolving an unregistered domain
 - Resolving an undefined record of a domain
 - Resolving a misconfigured domain
-- Resolving a domain with an unsupported TLD
+- Resolving a domain with an unsupported domain ending

 We handle the errors thrown by the resolution library by switching on the `error code` and displaying custom messages to the user.
 You can then perform other actions to handle the error or show the `error message` value from the error data structure to the user.